impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-5-content.md

 '/Users/myusername/Workspace/OpenSource/impostorsguides.github.io/foo' (not a mach-o file)
 ```

 The error `not a mach-o file` tells me that I've tried to pass `enable` a file format that it doesn't expect.
-I just passed a simple `bash` script, but it looks like it expects something called [a "mach-o file"](https://web.archive.org/web/20230314194621/https://en.wikipedia.org/wiki/Mach-O){:target="_blank" rel="noopener"}:
+I just passed a simple Bash script, but it looks like it expects something called [a "mach-o file"](https://web.archive.org/web/20230314194621/https://en.wikipedia.org/wiki/Mach-O){:target="_blank" rel="noopener"}:

 > Mach-O, short for Mach object file format, is a file format for executables, object code, shared libraries, dynamically-loaded code, and core dumps.